The Objects at Friday Street I Couldn’t Stop Photographing

 There is something quietly beautiful about the objects I find at Friday Street Antiques in my hometown of Portobello, Edinburgh.
 They are fragments of lives once lived, each piece carrying its own history through worn surfaces, faded details, and the marks of time.

 What interested me most was not just the objects themselves, but how they looked through the lens— how light, shadow, and composition could completely change the way an object felt.
+Light makes a big difference.
+A bit of sunlight across a surface or a shadow in the right place can completely change what I end up focusing on.
+I’ll usually take a few shots of the same thing from different angles until something feels right.

 Photography in a space like this is about observation.
 I look for contrast, reflections, strong lines, and the way objects sit naturally within a room.
 Antique shops are full of layers, and I like finding simple compositions within that busy environment.